Upcoming Spondylitis Educational Seminar on October 20th in Chicago, IL!

 As a service to the spondylitis community, the Spondylitis Association of America is proud to host free in-person seminars around the United States and online webinars to attend from anywhere.

 These events put you in touch with leading medical professionals, including rheumatologists, physical therapists, and pain management specialists, as well as others affected by spondylitis.
-Sign up for eSUN, our e-newsletter, to be notified of all upcoming seminars and webinars.

 Social Security disability benefits are often the final safety net for individuals suffering from medical impairments, such as ankylosing spondylitis, that make it impossible for them to work.
 For most, struggling through the Social Security Administration's (SSA) bureaucracy is frustrating, confusing and slow.
 This article will explain and simplify the Social Security disability program and how it generally applies to claims related to spondyloarthritis (referred to as spondyloarthropathy by the U.S. Social Security Administration).